zhanghao-njmu/SCP/README.md

 <!-- badges: end -->

-SCP provides a comprehensive set of tools for single cell data processing and downstream analysis.
+SCP provides a comprehensive set of tools for single-cell data processing and downstream analysis.

 The package includes the following facilities:

-- Integrated single cell quality control methods.
+- Integrated single-cell quality control methods.
 - Pipelines embedded with multiple methods for normalization, feature reduction, and cell population identification (standard Seurat workflow).